 I also believe that only women can decide what is best for them when it comes to pregnancy.
 I believe that women should have access to advice for and the means to help get information about pregnancy.
 This includes how avoid pregnancy, options for unintended pregnancies, information about prenatal care, the stages of pregnancy, and signs of miscarriage or other pregnancy complications.
 These services should include not only access to information; access to pregnancy tests, prescription contraception, access to medical testing and procedures, as well as counseling services.

 Priority #11 Protection of the Rights of Lesbian, Gay, Bisexual, and Transgender Rhode Islanders

-In my first year as a state senator, I was among the Legislators that fought to push Marriage Equality into law.
+In my first year as a state senator, I was among the legislators that fought to push Marriage Equality into law.
 However, that is not enough.
 We need to make sure LGBTQ individuals do not face discrimination when it comes to employment, health care, or housing.

 Priority #12 Protect Against the Infringement of Our 2nd Amendment Rights

-There were several pieces of legislation introduced last session that would have been serious threats to Rhode Islanders’ right to bear arms.
+There were several pieces of legislation introduced in the last three years that would have been serious threats to Rhode Islanders’ right to bear arms.
 I introduced one of the few common sense bills in regards to firearm safety last session.
 This law would increase the penalties associated with possession of and/or crimes committed with illegally obtained weapons.
 Laws like this need to be our focus when it comes to guns.
 I will make sure that future firearms legislation focuses on the real problem, which is illegally obtained firearms and criminals that commit crimes with guns.
 I will work to make sure that no future gun laws endanger the rights of law abiding citizens to keep and bear arms in our state.